Brookfield Infrastructure Partners L.P. research snapshot

 Frequently Asked Questions

 This page is an informational tool, not investment advice, a recommendation, or an offer to buy or sell securities.
 Forecast ranges are scenario-based interpretations of available data and may be wrong.
-Infrastructure regulations, rates, foreign exchange, leverage, project costs, asset values, and the market price of BIP can change materially and without warning.
+Infrastructure regulations, interest rates, foreign exchange, leverage, project costs, asset values, the BIP and BIPC simplification outcome, and the market price of BIP can change materially and without warning.